skeeeon/mqtt-mux-router/README.md

 # MQTT Mux Router

-A high-performance MQTT message router that processes messages from subscribed topics, evaluates conditions, and triggers actions based on configurable rules.
+A high-performance message router that processes messages from subscribed topics, evaluates conditions, and triggers actions based on configurable rules.
 The router is designed for reliability, performance, and easy monitoring in production environments.

 ## Features

 - 🚀 High-performance message processing with worker pools
+- 🔄 Multiple broker support:
-- 🔐 TLS support with client certificates
+  - 🔌 MQTT broker with full TLS support
+  - 🚀 NATS broker for high-performance messaging
-- 📝 Dynamic message templating with nested path support
+- 📝 Flexible rule format with support for both YAML and JSON
 - 📋 Configurable logging with multiple outputs
 - 🔄 Automatic reconnection handling with subscription recovery
 - 🎯 Complex condition evaluation with AND/OR logic